BRL-CAD/brlcad/src/gtools/gist/README.md

 1. Download and install OpenCV.
 Be sure to select “Windows” and the 4.6.0 version.
 2. Download, install and compile BRL-CAD.
 3. Open “BRLCAD.sln” in the build folder.
-4. Search the Visual Studio Selection Explorer for “rgen”.
+4. Search the Visual Studio Selection Explorer for “gist”.
 When found, right click and click “Set as Startup Project”.
 5. Press the green play button towards the top middle to run!

 ## Environmental Variables/Files ##